atomic6-org/ghg/docs-sphinx/source/fire_suppression.rst

 Fire Suppression
 ----------------
-Fire Suppression calculates emissions for fire suppressant gas use.
+Fire Suppression is a `Scope 1 Emission <glossary.html>`_ that accounts for fire suppressant gas use.
 There are three different carbon accounting methods employed in the final formula to calculate :math:`\text{CO}_2\; Equivalent\; Emissions` , and all three can be utilized simultaneously if need be.